tu-delft-library/planning_for_rdm/book/stage_3.md

 - README files
 - Lab notebooks
 - Code notes
-- We'll learn in the next section how file and folder names can also be used to document the steps in your research process
+- File and folder naming: We'll learn in the next section how file and folder names can also be used to document the steps in your research process

 ```{admonition} Scenario: Data dictionary & README documentation
 :class: tip